rootmos/h/doc/README.in.md

 ## Raison d'être
 So given that disclaimer, why did I write this?
-The secondary goal is of course to show of Linux's security features in a concrete setting, but my primary my goal is for the reader to have added `strace` to her list of favorite tools.
+The secondary goal is to show of Linux's security features in a concrete setting, but my primary my goal is for the reader to have added `strace` to her list of favorite tools.

 Assume Alice is a game designer with malicious intents and you are her intended victim.
-Being a fan of indie games you of course accept to be a beta-tester for her latest creation.
+Being a fan of indie games you, of course, accept to be a beta-tester for her latest creation.
 So Alice sends you the `fun.lua` game, hidden within is the statement
 ```lua
 os.execute("sudo rm -r /")
 ```
 (or maybe she'll try `sudo --askpass` if the credentials aren't cached).
-Of course a diligent code-reviewer might catch such an obviously malicious statement.
+A diligent code-reviewer might catch such an obviously malicious statement, but such a statement can be surprisingly easy to miss in a hurried
-But such a statement can be surprisingly easy to miss in a hurried glance:
+glance:
 ```lua
 function run(cmdline)
     local s = os.getenv("SUDO")